-- 31.21 The University will investigate any suspected case of plagiarism in the work of a graduate, which has already been assessed for an award of the University, to determine if the nature and extent of the plagiarism had been material to the award of the degree, diploma or certificate, or class within the degree. - 31.22 All such cases will be considered as severe plagiarism.
-The Head of School will conduct an investigation and refer the case to the Senate Office in accordance with §31.7 above.
+32.21 The University will investigate any suspected case of plagiarism in the work of a graduate, which has already been assessed for an award of the University, to determine if the nature and extent of the plagiarism had been material to the award of the degree, diploma or certificate, or class within the degree.

+32.22 All such cases will be considered as severe plagiarism.
+The Head of School will conduct an investigation and refer the case to the Senate Office in accordance with §32.7 above.

-32 CODE OF STUDENT CONDUCT
+33 CODE OF STUDENT CONDUCT

-The Code of Student Conduct is governed by Resolution No. 617 of the University Court which came into effect on 1 September 2010.
-48
+The Code of Student Conduct ('the Code') is governed by Resolution No. 670 of the University Court, which at the time of publication was in draft form.